BL-cheenu/portfolio-alerts/README.md

 ## US2 — User Login & Authentication

-**Goal:** Allow a registered user to login and receive a JWT token for authenticated access.
+**Goal:** Allow a registered user to login and receive a JWT token.

 **Actor:** Registered User